Tahmied/tahmied/readme.md

 - 🔭 I’m currently working on **A custom hosting client area for a hosting company**

-- 👯 I’m looking to collaborate on [A online learning platform](Full Stack Software Developer)

-- 👨‍💻 All of my projects are available at [https://www.tahmied.com](https://www.tahmied.com)
+- 👨‍💻 All of my projects are available at [https://www.tahmied.com](https://www.tahmied.com/projects)

 - 📝 I regularly write articles on [https://www.tahmied.com/blog](https://www.tahmied.com/blog)